 - Partnering with municipal teams and practitioners to develop conceptual plans featuring green infrastructure techniques appropriate for coastal areas,

-- Working with municipal maintenance staff to identify best practices for designing and maintaining green infrastructure,
+- Working with municipal maintenance staff to identify best practices for designing with maintenance in mind,

 - Partnering with URI Landscape Architecture student studios to inform their coastal resiliency designs,

-- Developing guidance on stakeholder engagement via a charrette lesson plan.
+- Developing guidance on stakeholder engagement via a charrette lesson plan and hands-on experience.

 Funding was provided by the Department of the Interior through a grant from the National Fish and Wildlife Foundation’s Hurricane Sandy Coastal Resiliency Competitive Grant Program.

-The partnership, facilitated by the URI – CRC and Rhode Island Sea Grant, included the City of Newport, Town of North Kingstown, City of Warwick; the Coastal Resources Management Council, the Department of Environmental Management, the RI Nursery and Landscape Association, the Narragansett Bay Research Reserve, Save The Bay, URI’s Landscape Architecture Program and Cooperative Extension Program, the University of New Hampshire Stormwater Center, and the RI Green Infrastructure Coalition.
+The partnership, facilitated by the URI – CRC and Rhode Island Sea Grant, included the City of Newport, Town of North Kingstown, City of Warwick; the Coastal Resources Management Council, the Department of Environmental Management, the RI Nursery and Landscape Association, the Narragansett Bay Research Reserve, Save The Bay, URI’s Landscape Architecture Program and Cooperative Extension Program, and the University of New Hampshire Stormwater Center.